Dachckol/markdown_website/Resources/pages/home.md

 [Building a Markdown Site](/building_a_markdown_site)

 That's about it.
-I stay clear of social media, but you can contact me at dackomichal@gmail.com.
+You can contact me at dackomichal@gmail.com.